 If you know or suspect that the reason for being stopped was your ethnicity, skin colour, appearance or the language you speak, we would like to hear about your experience.

-We will use your interview anonymously in the University of Turku’s Stopped research and journalism project, the first study into ethnic profiling within the Finnish police force.
+We will use your interview anonymously in the University of Helsinki’s Stopped research and journalism project, the first study into ethnic profiling within the Finnish police force.
 Interviews can be conducted in Finnish or English, or in other languages with the help of an interpreter approved by you.
 The project is conducted by a group of researchers, journalists and photographers.